 Acquisition and construction costs not reflected elsewhere on the fiscal note and description of potential financing methods.
-NONE

-Residential housing Form FN (Rev 1/00) 190,591.00 FNS063 Individual State Agency Fiscal Note IV.
+IV.
 D - Capital FTE Detail: FTEs listed by classification and corresponding annual compensation.
 Totals agree with total FTEs in Part IVB.

 Part V: New Rule Making Required